nithishkumar-dev-10/acm-week1-2-tasks/transreliant/README.md

 <br/>

-> *"Not every passenger needs a waitlist estimate — only the ones who are actually*
-> *going to be waitlisted.
-Running a regression model on confirmed passengers*
-> *wastes compute and adds noise for no benefit."*
+> *"Users lack a data-driven reliability metric before planning journeys."*
 >
-> **TransReliant Cascade** solves this with a genuine two-stage design: a classifier
+> **TransReliant Cascade** answers that directly: a classifier predicts whether a
-> decides *who* needs a severity estimate, and a regressor — trained only on the
-> relevant subset — decides *how bad* that estimate is.
+> booking will confirm, and — for the ones that won't — a regressor estimates
+> exactly how severe the waitlist situation will be.

 <br/>